“I want more sales.”

 Nobody is checking out the products in your sliding carousel.

 Was your cousin your last photographer?
 Unless he is a trained photographer, start replacing your images with high-quality ones because you’re losing sales.

 Take a look at this case study from Visual Website Optimizer:

-Czech ecommerce retailer Mall.CZ improved their sales by 9.46% by using larger product images with product description.
+Czech eCommerce retailer Mall.CZ improved their sales by 9.46% by using larger product images with the product description.